emotion-js/emotion/packages/site/README.md

 ### Links

-All links to other pages on the docs should be linked to with `docs/doc-name`.
+All links to other pages on the docs should be linked to with `https://emotion.sh/docs/doc-name`, these links are transformed so they are local links.

-TODO: Add packages pages and do something special with links to READMEs.